JohnnyTheTank/angular-bricklayer/README.md

     ```

 ## Usage

-- Create a simple list:
+Create a simple list and set the css class `bricklayer` like this

 ```html
 <div class="bricklayer">